solrevdev/solrevdev.github.io/_posts/2020-02-11-windows-does-not-remember-git-password.md

 No matter how many times I entered the passphrase Windows would not remember it and the prompt would appear again.

-So, after some time on Google and some trial and error, these are the steps that fixed the issue for me.
+So, after some time on Google and some trial and error, I was able to fix the issue and so for anyone else that has the same issue or indeed for me from the future here are those steps.

 **Enable the OpenSSH Authentication Agent service and make it start automatically.**